 Step 7 - Add Terrain

-In this step, we'll add terrain to your map by styling custom tiles with a hillshade effect.
+In this step, we'll add terrain to your map using a hillshade effect.
 This will give your map a 3D appearance and help users understand the topography of Waiheke Island.

 Creating a Hillshade

-We'll create a hillshade using raster digital elevation model (DEM) tiles we can style from the stylesheet to create the appearance of terrain.
+We'll create a hillshade using raster digital elevation model (DEM) tiles styled from the stylesheet to create the appearance of terrain.

 Download Terrain Tiles

-We'll download the raster DEM tiles for the same bounding box we used for Protomaps:
+We'll download raster DEM tiles for the same bounding box we used for Protomaps:

 1. Download Mapterhorn tiles: Use the PMTiles CLI to extract raster-dem tiles: